Protected Areas Fund (FANP)

 Achievements

-Twenty-five years after its inception, the FANP channels strategic financial resources to 55 federal PAs covering 36.18 million hectares, which represents 54% of the protected land territory and 35% of the protected marine territory.
+26 years after its creation, FANP channels strategic financial resources to 70 terrestrial and marine protected areas, covering 57% of the national terrestrial territory and 35% of the protected marine territory.

 Learn more about the project: